-But in the nineteenth century, the School revived under Dr Walter Johnson, father of the two Misses Johnson who founded the hospital, and in 1881 transferred to its present site.
-This was largely thanks to Canon Edward Moore who certainly had vision for the School but was also fed up with the pupils’ exuberant behaviour in the churchyard.
+But in the 19th century, the school revived under Dr Walter Johnson, father of the two Misses Johnson who founded the hospital, and in 1881 transferred to its present site.
+This was largely thanks to Canon Edward Moore who certainly had vision for the school but was also fed up with the pupils’ exuberant behaviour in the churchyard.

 From then on the school grew apace.
 Girls were admitted in 1908, but left in 1921 with the opening of Spalding High School.
 The number of boys had by then increased to 140 and new buildings were needed.
 Major building programmes in 1927 and 1939 (to coincide with the influx of numbers due to the closing of Moulton Grammar School) were followed by further expansion in the every decade of the 20th century after the 1950s.